 Online chat available at hopeforwellness.ca

-The MCRT’s primary focus is crisis response and intervention, and the Team also provides liaison and navigator support services.
-The MCRT includes a range of services, delivering culturally responsive, trauma-informed, and appropriate southern mental health and wellness and includes members who speak Anishinaabemowin.
+The MCRT’s primary focus is crisis response and intervention, and the Team also provides navigator and aftercare services.
+The MCRT delivers culturally responsive, trauma-informed, and appropriate southern mental health and wellness care and includes an Anishinaabemowin speaker.

-The Mobile Crisis Response Team members have many years of experience, including in the areas of:
+The Mobile Crisis Response Team members have many years of experience, including members who are:

 How do I contact the Mobile Crisis Response Team?